 Of course, you might not have this luxury in the woods, in a survival situation, but you just have to keep the mentality of using whatever you can find to get the job done.

 So there you have it, a crossbow made from items that can probably be scrounged up around the house.
-You don’t have to make the exact same design as this one, but rather use this as a guide to show you that it can be done.
+You don’t have to make the exact same design as this one, but rather use this as a guide to show the principles and design methodology that should be employed.

 By putting your mind to the problem you can find a solution, you CAN make a crossbow.